-Members and interested stakeholders were also informed about a \$12 million grant for the USC/AltaMed Center for Medicare and Medicaid Innovation Health Award: Specific Aims, which included 10 teams (pharmacist, resident and clinical pharmacy technician), telehealth clinical pharmacy and the outcomes: healthcare quality, safety, total cost/ROI, patient and provider satisfaction and patient access.
+Members and interested stakeholders were also informed about a \$12 million grant for the USC/AltaMed Center for Medicare and Medicaid Innovation Healthcare Innovation Award: Specific Aims, which included 10 teams (pharmacist, resident and clinical pharmacy technician), including a telehealth team providing comprehensive medication management, evaluating the impact on the following outcomes: healthcare quality, safety, total cost/ROI, patient and provider satisfaction and patient access.

 Presenters reviewed the California Right Meds Collaborative's (CRMC) vision and mission and provided an overview of the program.
-Presenters advised attendees that health plans sent high-risk patients to specifically trained pharmacists at pharmacies.
-The presenter explained the training and ongoing support pharmacists receive as a condition of participation in the program and noted that the keys to making the program work including partnering with vetted pharmacies, training platforms, and rigorous quality improvement process.
+Presenters advised attendees that health plans sent high-risk patients to specifically trained pharmacists at locally accessible community pharmacies.
+The presenter explained the perpetual training and ongoing support pharmacists receive as a condition of participation in the program and noted that the keys to making the program work including partnering with vetted pharmacies, continuing professional training programs, and rigorous continuous quality improvement process.
 The presenter reviewed the process for developing the value-based payment for CMM, quality improvement report card, health plan partnership, and preliminary impact results.
 Attendees were also advised of the identified next steps as increasing the number of pharmacies and patients as well as health plan partners with the addition of a psychiatric component.
-Dr. Chen reviewed the value summary for patients, front-line providers, and health plan/payers.
+CRCM is listed as a vendor under Covered California.
+Dr. Chen reviewed the value summary for patients, front-line providers, and health plans/payers.